Black Eyed Peas Curry (Lobia Subzi) - Easy Vegan Recipe

 Karamani Subzi with garnish

-Procedure to make Black Eyed Peas Subzi –
+How to Make Black Eyed Peas Curry (Step-by-Step) -

 • Soak the lobia / karamani in enough water for at least 4 hours.
 Soaking it overnight will work as well.
 Once the legume/bean is soaked, it will puff up and become almost double in size.

 • Wash the soaked beans and then add fresh water to cover the beans.
-Cook the beans in pressure cooker for about 3 whistles to cook until soft.
-Once the beans are cooked it should be very soft.
+Cook the beans in a pressure cooker for about 3 whistles until soft.
+Once the beans are cooked, they should be very soft.

 • Add the chopped onions and fry until translucent.
 Then add the ginger garlic paste and green chilies and fry for a minute more.